bakhita11/A-Machine-Learning-Framework-for-Predicting-Cancer-Risk-in-Type-2-Diabetes/README.md

-# A-Machine-Learning-Framework-for-Predicting-Cancer-Risk-in-Type-2-Diabetes
-Certainly!
-Here is a **professional README.md** template for your research repository, tailored for your project on machine learning and diabetes/cancer risk prediction using synthetic CGM data.

 # A Machine Learning Framework for Predicting Cancer Risk in Type 2 Diabetes Using Simulated Continuous Glucose Monitoring Data

 ## Overview